-- Lessee shall be required to have the mooring installed by an approved Mooring Contractor at the location approved in the CSLC Lease within 180-days of CSLC issuance of the lease, unless CSLC notifies the Mooring Contractor in writing that they are able to extend the 180-day deadline. - If the Mooring Contractor does not install at the approved location, then they shall install as close to that location as feasible and submit, to CSLC, the final location and a written explanation of the reason it could not be installed at the approved location (e.g. too close in proximity to an existing mooring).
-Under no circumstances shall a mooring be installed in a location within the Combined Mooring Exclusion Areas depicted in the attached figures. - The Mooring Contractor who is responsible for installation of a mooring is required to fill out a Pre-installation Mooring Proposal Form, which shall be submitted to CSLC by the contractor or applicant with the CSLC mooring lease application.
-Required submittal information on this form includes: GPS location of the proposed mooring anchor; a detailed description and schematic diagram of the proposed mooring tackle demonstrating that all mooring tackle meets MP requirements; current vessel registration and lessee's contact information.
+- The Mooring Contractor, who is responsible for installation of a mooring, is required to fill out a Pre-installation Mooring Proposal Form, which shall be submitted to CSLC by the contractor or applicant who submitted the CSLC mooring lease application.
+Required submittal information on this form includes: GPS location of the proposed mooring anchor; a detailed description and schematic diagram of the proposed mooring tackle; current vessel registration and lessee's contact information. - Lessee shall be required to have the mooring installed by an approved Mooring Contractor at the location approved in the CSLC Lease within 180-days of CSLC issuance of the lease, unless CSLC notifies the Mooring Contractor in writing that they are able to extend the 180-day deadline. - If the Mooring Contractor does not install at the approved location, then they shall install as close to that location as feasible and submit, to CSLC, the final location and a written explanation of the reason it could not be installed at the approved location (e.g. too close in proximity to an existing mooring).
+Under no circumstances shall a mooring be installed in a location within the Combined Mooring Exclusion Areas depicted in the attached figures. - Within 30 days of the mooring installation the Mooring Contractor who installed the mooring shall complete, and submit to CSLC, a Post Mooring Installation Form.